colshrapnel/phpdelusions.net/sql_injection.md

 As you can see, there are *four* whole *sets* of rules, not just one single statement.
 So, one cannot stick to a magic chant like "escape your inputs" or "use prepared statements".

 "All right" - you would say - "I am following all these rules already.
-What's all the fuss is about"?
-All the fuss is about the *manual* formatting.
-In fact, you should never apply these rules manually, in the application code, but must have a mechanism that will do this formatting for you instead.
+What's all the fuss about"?
+All the fuss is about *manual* formatting.
+In fact, you should never apply these rules manually, in application code, but must have a mechanism that will do formatting for you instead.
 Why?

 ###Why manual formatting is bad?#manual